Permanent Account Number (PAN)

 Structure of a PAN Card

-PAN Card stores information with respect to one’s identity and age proof, and it helps in getting compliance related to knowing your customer guidelines.
-Details which are included in PAN Card are as follows:
+PAN Card stores information with respect to one’s identity and age proof, and it helps in complying with the Know Your Customer guidelines.
+Details which are included in the PAN Card are as follows:

 - The cardholder’s father’s name shall be applicable in the case of an individual.

-- Date of birth is in case of an individual, and date of incorporation or registration is in case of another assesse.
+- Date of birth is in the case of an individual, and date of incorporation or registration is in the case of another assessee.

 Take the example of AYDPC0123P